nerohalo/full-stack-example/README.md

 ## Whats the purpose of this project?

 NB!
-This project is not production ready.
+This code is not production ready.
 Use at your own risk!

 I created this template for 2 reasons.
 To serve as a learning example and reusable template for future projects.